dheurtev/dheurtev/virtualization-containers.md

 # Virtualization and containers technologies

-Technologies I am using, have used or i am considering.
+Tools and technologies I am using, have used or i am considering using.

 ## Virtualization technologies ##
 ### Level 1 Virtualization on Windows ###